-The bulk density for bulk material must have been measured by dry, the frequency of the measurements, the nature, size and core submitted for analysis.
+Bulk density measurements were routinely collected for all underground drill core submitted for analysis.
 The majority of measurements have been made using the water immersion method where the weight of selected pieces of core is measured in both air and water.
 All weights were measured using an electronic balance.
 The bulk density measurements were used to determine a regression calculation that was used with the estimated nickel values to determine the SG.
 SGs above a value of 5 were top cut.